-A burnout is a work-related condition, often referred to as an ‘executive burnout’.
+Burnout is a work-related condition, often referred to as ‘executive burnout.’
 Executive burnout is a common issue in wealthy high achievers and C‑Suite executives who have trouble admitting that they need to slow down.
 Most successful business owners, executives or those in the public eye have an unbalanced work-life ratio and an extensive list of responsibilities.
 They are in action mode all the time which increases the likelihood of becoming burnt out.

-Working in a high-pressure environment, feeling like there is little control over work, lack of time for loved ones and too many responsibilities can all contribute to the development of a burnout.
-Personality traits such as perfectionism, a pessimistic perspective, control issues, low self-esteem and high-achieving Type A personalities can also make a person more likely to become burnt out.
+Working in a high-pressure environment, feeling like there is little control over the work, lack of time for loved ones and too many responsibilities can all contribute to the development of burnout.
+Personality traits such as perfectionism, a pessimistic perspective, control issues, low self-esteem and high-achieving Type-A personalities can also make a person more likely to become burnt out.

 We accept clients for residential treatment for a minimum of four weeks although many stay for longer depending on individual circumstances.
-If undertaking a month-long treatment programme isn’t viable, we also provide a 7 — 10-day Executive Detox Programme that helps clients restore their physical and psychological health.
-You can learn more about our executive detox programme here.
+If undertaking a month-long treatment programme is not viable, we also provide a 7 to 10-day Executive Detox Programme that helps clients restore their physical and psychological health.
+You can learn more about our Executive Detox Programme here.

 Stress can make a person lose sleep and feel on high alert whereas burnout is a state of complete exhaustion.
-Think of a burnout as the accumulation of unprocessed stress over an extended period of time — it is at the far end of the ‘stress’ spectrum.
+Think of burnout as the accumulation of unprocessed stress over an extended period of time.
+It is at the far end of the ‘stress’ spectrum.
 For example, a person who is stressed may have trouble concentrating on the task at hand, whereas a person who is burnt out will struggle to even begin it.

 Our burnout treatment programmes begin with an extensive medical check-up and assessment.
-We will identify any physical or underlying psychiatric issues or emotional problems that have led to the build-up of stress causing and contributing to the burnout.
-With this information we will then tailor-make a treatment programme that focuses on psychiatry, psychotherapy, biochemical restoration and therapies including massage and yoga to de-stress your body and mind.
+We will identify any physical or underlying psychiatric issues or emotional problems that have led to the build-up of stress, causing and contributing to burnout.
+With this information, we will then tailor-make a treatment programme that focuses on psychiatry, psychotherapy, biochemical restoration and therapies including massage and yoga to de-stress your body and mind.

-Our 7 — 10-day executive detox programme is a bespoke treatment programme that will repair any damage to the body and mind caused by excessive stress or substance abuse.
+Our 7 to 10-day Executive Detox Programme is a bespoke treatment programme that will repair any damage to the body and mind caused by excessive stress or substance abuse.
 The programme begins with a detailed assessment to identify all physical and psychological health issues.
 We then treat these issues using techniques such as biochemical restoration, infusion treatments, nutritional supplements and nutritional counselling.
 We will also provide psychoeducational sessions to help you cultivate healthier coping mechanisms for dealing with stress.